 Ingredient Notes, Tips and Substitutions

 - heavy cream – this ingredient is optional, but if you’re like me and want a creamier soup without worrying about the additional calories and fat, it’s a game changer.
 I use a brand from a Dutch Ex Pat site called Alpro Soya Cuisine.
 They used to have a light version of this, but I can’t find it anymore.
 If unavailable, simply substitute with Coconut Heavy Cream by #EdwardandSons (if you don’t mind the coconut flavor) or a neutral, creamy plant milk such as oat or cashew milk.

 - wild rice – for this soup, a wild rice blend, like Lundberg or Rice Select Royal Blend, works best.
 These brands contain a beautiful assortment of black, brown, red and wild rice that works beautifully in soups and other rice dishes.

-- mushrooms – whether you choose white button mushrooms or the more intensely flavorful cremini mushroom, look for mushrooms that are plump and dry with a fresh smooth appearance.
+- mushrooms – whether you choose white button mushrooms or the more intensely flavorful cremini mushroom, this wild rice mushroom soup loves mushrooms that are plump and dry with a fresh smooth appearance.

 How to Make this Soup Perfectly